canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-ubuntu-server/install-ubuntu-server.md

 There should be an on-screen message when the computer starts telling you what key to press for settings or a boot menu.
 Depending on the manufacturer, this could be `Escape`, `F2`,`F10` or `F12`.
 Simply restart your computer and hold down this key until the boot menu appears, then select the drive with the Ubuntu install media.

-If you are still having problems, check out the [Ubuntu Community documentation on booting from CD/DVD][docs-dvd] page.
+If you are still having problems, check out the [Ubuntu Community documentation on booting from CD/DVD][docs-dvd].

-## Chose your language
+## Choose your language

 After the boot messages appear, a 'Language' menu will be displayed.